jprocsal-prolaio/fs-code-challenge/1_sql-coding-challenge.md

 **Bonus Challenge:**

 *   **Find artists who have collaborated:**  Assume an artist can be on multiple albums.
 Find all pairs of artists who have at least one album in common.

-This challenge tests your SQL skills, including joins, aggregations, and subqueries.
-Try to write efficient and correct queries for each question.
-Let me know if you want to discuss solutions or have any other questions.
-I can also provide example solutions if you get stuck.